-For Winter 2021, enrolment caps will return to their actual size on January 14, 2020 (exact time unknown but usually during business hours).
+For Fall 2021, enrolment caps will return to their actual size on Monday, September 13, 2021 (exact time unknown but usually during business hours).

 After the enrolment caps are returned to their actual size, the remaining space may continue to have reserves on the course, which will be removed usually the following day.

 If you get a "reserve error" when adding a course on Quest, this means that a portion of the class’s enrolment is reserved for a particular group of students and you don't meet the reserve capacity requirements for that course.
 You can tell that a course has set aside a number of seats for a particular group of students on the Schedule of Classes, directly beneath each section that has a reserve capacity assigned.